Lotus Elise: Elise Sport 240, Cup 250 Final Edition

 On 9 February 2021, Lotus unveiled two final editions line-up models of Elise on online platforms.

-Opening the range is the Elise Sport 240 Final Edition, which sees the existing Sport 220's 1.8-litre supercharged four-cylinder engine uprated to develop 240 bhp and 244 Nm, permitting a zero to 100km/h time of 4.5 seconds.
-When fully specified with weight-saving options – namely carbon-fibre sill and engine covers, a lithium-ion starter battery and a polycarbonate rear window – the Sport 240 is the lightest car on offer, tipping the scales in at just 898kg.
-A set of 10-spoke forged alloy wheels fill the arches, measuring 16 inches in diameter up front and 17 inches at the rear, wrapped in Yokohama Y105 tyres.
-Lotus claims the new wheels are 0.5kg lighter than the examples fitted to the outgoing Sport 220.
+Opening the range is the Elise Sport 240 Final Edition, which sees the existing Sport 220's 1.8-litre supercharged four-cylinder engine uprated to develop 240 bhp and 244 Nm, permitting a zero to 100 km/h time of 4.5 seconds.
+When fully specified with weight-saving options – namely carbon-fibre sill and engine covers, a lithium-ion starter battery and a polycarbonate rear window – the Sport 240 is the lightest car on offer, at 898 kg.
+A set of 10-spoke forged alloy wheels fill the arches, measuring 40.6 cm (16 inches) in diameter up front and 43 cm (17 inches) at the rear, using Yokohama Y105 tyres.
+Lotus claims the new wheels are 0.5 kg lighter than those fitted to the outgoing Sport 220.

 The Elise Cup 250 Final Edition features a variant of the Sport 240's 1.8-litre four-cylinder, now tuned to produce 245 bhp and 244 Nm.
-Lotus claims a 4.3-second 0-100km/h sprint time.
-This model gets an optimised aerodynamic package allowing for 155kg of downforce at its top speed of 248km/h, along with 10-spoke M Sport forged alloy wheels, Yokohama A052 tyres, Bilstein dampers and adjustable anti-roll bars.
-A lightweight lithium-ion battery and polycarbonate rear window are also fitted as standard for increased weight saving, and, in top spec layout, the car weighs 931kg.
+Lotus claims a 4.3-second 0–100 km/h sprint time.
+This model gets an optimised aerodynamic package allowing for 155 kg of downforce at its top speed of 248 km/h, along with 10-spoke M Sport forged alloy wheels, Yokohama A052 tyres, Bilstein dampers and adjustable anti-roll bars.
+A lightweight lithium-ion battery and polycarbonate rear window are also fitted as standard for increased weight saving, and, in top spec layout, the car weighs 931 kg.

 The last Elise built was a Sport 240, painted gold; it was delivered to Elisa Artioli, the car's namesake.